jeonghanlee/snmp/README.md

 snmp
 ===
-Privately customization version of the NSCL/FRIB SNMP driver [1] with 1.0.0.2 version.
+Privately customization version with several patches of the NSCL/FRIB SNMP driver [1] with 1.1.0.4 version.

 ## Requirements